 In the long run, nurses putting their own needs aside to help patients can actually affect them negatively.
 Nurse burnout is a problem that faces many nurses and other healthcare professionals due to long hours and emotional exhaustion.
 Not only can this be detrimental to the health of the professional, but it can also be noticed when looking at patient care.

 What exactly is nurse burnout?
 This type of emotional and physical exhaustion is defined as, “emotional, mental, and physical exhaustion caused by excessive and prolonged stress.”

 What exactly causes burnout for nurses and other healthcare professionals all across the globe?
-A number of personal and work related issues all start to work together to cause this emotional and physical state.
-The children are not doing well in school, another coworker is taking a day off, there is a shortage of staff members, not enough vacation days, marriage problems, family problems and the list continues to expand.
+A number of personal and work-related issues all start to work together to cause this emotional and physical state.
+The children are not doing well in school, another coworker is taking a day off, there is a shortage of staff members, not enough vacation days, marriage problems, family problems and the list continues to get longer.

 The oncology and emergency response wings tend to have the highest rate of burnout symptoms and stressors.
-This is because one deals with terminally ill cancer patients and the other deals with high stress life threatening cases.
-This is how nurses can know the signs of when these nurse burnout symptoms start to rise.
+This is because one deals with terminally ill cancer patients and the other deals with high stress life-threatening cases.
+Nurses should know the signs of when these nurse burnout symptoms start to rise.